 - fast track refunds - give you extra time to pay debts, without interest charges - give you more time to meet activity statement, income tax and other lodgment obligations, without penalties - help you if you are experiencing serious hardship.

 PUBLICATIONS AND SERVICES

-To find out how to get a publication referred to in this guide and for information about our other services, see the inside back cover.
+To find out how to get a publication referred to in this guide and for information about our other services, see More information on page 42.

 IS YOUR RENTAL PROPERTY OUTSIDE AUSTRALIA?